Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

 The reconstruction of 3D human poses from a single view of monocular images and videos is a nontrivial task that suffers from self-occlusions and other object occlusions, depth ambiguities, and insufficient training data.
 It is a severely ill-posed problem because different 3D human poses can be projected to a similar 2D pose projection.

-Moreover, for methods that build upon 2D joints, minor localization errors of the 2D body joints can lead to large pose distortion in the 3D space.
-Compared to the single-person scenario, the multi-person case is more complicated.
-Thus they are discussed separately in what follows. \\
+The problem of occlusion can be alleviated by estimating 3D human pose from multi-view cameras.
+In a multi-view setting, the viewpoints association needs to be addressed.
+Thus deep learning-based 3D HPE methods are divided into three categories: single-view single-person 3D HPE, single-view multi-person 3D HPE, and multi-view 3D HPE.